brollin/speak-the-spire-talon/README.md

 supported quite yet:

 - The main game menus have decent coverage, but not yet complete coverage.
-- No built-in way to scroll up and down.
 - No way to deselect cards in a multicard selection situation, such as when you use the gambler's brew potion.
 - The shop has some card numbering bugs sometimes, in particular when the